 In 2009 Talis joined Faces of Fair Trade, a group of socially concerned entrepreneurs based in Toronto, Canada that follow Fair Trade principles in various countries all over the world.
-At that time I met Diane Strong, owner of Cambodhi Silks, and one of the group's founders.
+At that time, I met Diane Strong, the owner of Cambodhi Silks, and one of the group's founders.
 Diane and I shared a common passion to help and empower women, and to seek spiritual growth in Southeast Asian Buddhist countries.

 I had the pleasure of working side by side with Diane extensively over the next four years.
 In January of 2013 Diane chose to retire, and I had the privilege of becoming the owner and sole supplier of Cambodhi Silks.
 Having worked solely with silver for so long, I was thrilled to be once again surrounded by the colours and textures of all the textiles, one of my early passions.

 Following the motto "Fair trade for the people - fair trade for the planet", I have been always actively looking for new lines of products that are made of reclaimed or reused materials.
 Every single time I went to Cambodia I was attracted to the accessories made of re-purposed netting.
 I loved how upscale and elegant they were and I would always go to the same shop and take their contact information.
 However, I had just started working with Cambodhi Silks producers and I wanted to cement our business relationship and secure sustainable supply chain first.

 A few years had passed before I felt confident to expand Talis offer by products made of netting.
 During my buying trip in 2017 I placed my first order with Peace Handicrafts.
 Talis is now the exclusive supplier of re-purposed net products for Canada.

 I invite you to become the next link in the chain, a participant in this worthy endeavour - a catalyst in the evolution of the fair trade movement.

 Sylvia Biro Price

 P.O.
 Box 98083, 970 Queen St. East

 Phone: 416 465-9943